CalebVaccaro/EAFU/README.md

 1. First, set up your Azure Functions (see [Azure Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/) for guidance).

 2. Setup Azure URL/KEY Configuration
-    - 2A. **Production Development Configuration**
-        - Use Unity Remote Config for production deployments.
-This service allows you to update your application's configuration without needing to deploy a new version.
-        - See the provided `RemoteConfigSettings` script to understand how to set up and use Unity Remote Config in your application.
-With this, you can fetch configuration details like the Azure Function App's URL and Key, ensuring your production configuration is always up to date.
-        - See [Unity Remote Config](https://docs.unity3d.com/Packages/com.unity.remote-config@3.3/manual/index.html) for more information.

-    - 2B. **Local Development Configuration - Non Unity Services Method (Not For Production!)**
+    - 2A. **Local Development Configuration - (Not For Production!)**
-        - Create a `local.settings.json` file outside of Assets folder.
+        - Create a `.env` file outside of Assets folder.
 This file includes AZURE_FUNCTION_APP_URL and AZURE_FUNCTION_APP_KEY.
         - Add your Azure Function Specific credentials
         - The format should be:
             ```json
-            {
-                "AZURE_FUNCTION_APP_URL" : "Add-Your-Azure-Functions-URL",
-                "AZURE_FUNCTION_APP_KEY" : "Add-Your-Azure-Functions-KEY"
-            }
+            AZURE_FUNCTION_APP_URL="Add-Your-Azure-Functions-URL"
+            AZURE_FUNCTION_APP_KEY="Add-Your-Azure-Functions-KEY"
+            ```
+    - 2B. **Production Development Configuration**
+        - For production deployments, configure your application to use Azure API Management as a reverse proxy to your Azure Functions.
+        - Store and manage your Azure API Management URL and subscription key in a secure and manageable way, such as using Azure Key Vault or another secure configuration management service.
+        - Update the `ApiService.BaseUrl` in your Unity project to point to the Azure API Management endpoint and ensure all API calls are routed through Azure API Management for enhanced security and management.
+        - For more detailed guidance on setting up and using Azure API Management, see [Azure API Management documentation](https://docs.microsoft.com/en-us/azure/api-management/).
+        - The format should be:
+            ```json
+            AZURE_API_PROXY_URL="Add-Your-Azure-API-Proxy-URL"
+            AZURE_API_SUBSCRIPTION_KEY="Add-Your-Azure-API-Subscription-KEY"
             ```

 3. Implement your custom APIs inheriting from `EAFUApi` class and specify your Azure Function endpoints in the `ApiEndpoints` object.
 The `ApiEndpoints` object holds the URIs for each CRUD operation (GET, POST, PUT, DELETE) for a specific API.

 4. Initialize `ApiService.BaseUrl` to your Azure Function App's base URL.